Tuesday, April 6, 2021

 Once syrup is at goal of 244, whites should be very frothy.

-Very slowly pour syrup down the side of the stand mixer bowl.
+Slowly, pour syrup down the side of the stand mixer bowl and add salt.

 Meringue should be very glossy.